The elements of global citizenship education

 The three most important points in terms of best practices are: transformational learning, critical global citizenship education, and good pre- and post-departure learning.

-Universities and schools, as well as the tour companies themselves have their own ideas about good global citizenship education.
-There is “a distinction between softer forms of global citizenship education,” says Kearrin, “such as when you go to a country and learn about different cuisines and ways of dressing and things like that”.
+Universities and schools, as well as the tour companies themselves, have their own ideas about good global citizenship education.
+“There’s a distinction between softer forms of global citizenship education,” says Kearrin, “such as when you go to a country and learn about different cuisines and ways of dressing and things like that.”

-Instead, children on an educational travel program should contribute to “improved environmental outcomes or development outcomes,” explains Kearrin.
+Instead, Kearrin explains that children on an educational travel program should contribute to improved environmental outcomes or development outcomes.
 “It’s about getting kids to think really critically about that.
 We don’t want to reproduce a kind of ‘white saviour’ mentality.
 Instead, it’s about getting kids to recognise the structural dynamics of global inequality.”

 To help children avoid this mental trap, there has to be a well-designed pre- and post-departure program.
-That is because the learning isn’t merely about the time spent overseas.
+This is because the learning isn’t merely about the time spent overseas.